tparchman/lab/KRLA_lab_meetings_workflow/README.md

 *Will add some code and/or images of plots for these comparisons later*

+## II.
+Mapping reads from all individuals to reference, using `bwa`

+## III.
+Using bcftools to build cigar formatted mpileup

+## IV.
+Estimating genotype likelihoods with SAMtools

+## V. Filtering variants with VCFtools

+## VI.
+Entropy
 ---
 ---
 BELOW IS EXAMPLE OF TWO APPROACHES OF ALIGNING TO REFERENCE GENOME: